The UPDD version 6 implementation of toolbars allows for the following API based operations.

 To calibrate a toolbar

-Use the TBApiCalibrate API function to calibrated a toolbar:
+Use the TBApiCalibrate API function to calibrate a toolbar:

 mode must be toolbar

 both device handle and toolbar index are required

 TBBOOL TBAPI TBApiCalibrate(HTBDEVICE aHandle, int aToolbarIndex, TBCHAR* aMode);

 |When selected, if a touch starts outside a toolbar and then moves into a toolbar area, the touch remains held.